Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 The paragraph vectors contain 100 components, which makes them hard to visualize and compare.
 A t-Distributed Stochastic Neighbor Embedding (t-SNE)(Maaten, 2008) is a popular technique for dimensionality reduction that is used widely in NLP.
 The concept follows the paradigm of visualizing similarities as proximity by minimizing an objective function that signifies discrepancies in the initial multidimensional format and final visual representation.
 Retention of information remains an obvious challenge when reducing the dimensions. t-SNE manages to preserve the clustering of similar components (unlike Principal Component Analysis, which focuses on preserving dissimilar components far apart).
 The algorithm assigns a probability-based similarity score to every point in high dimensional space, then performs a similar measurement in low dimensional space.
 Discrepancies between the actual and simplified representations are reflected in different probability scores and get minimized by applying SGD to the Kullback-Leibler divergence function, containing both scores (Kullback, 1951).
 The "t" in the name refers to the student distribution that is used instead of the Gaussian distribution when estimating probability scores, as the thicker tails allow to maintain larger distance between the dissimilar points during the score assignment, thus allowing to preserve local structure.

-The implementiation of t-SNE in python will be shown in the implementation section.

 # Application of doc2vec in gensim